aarontran/g309.2-0.6/Notes.md

     evselect:- selected 10026 rows from the input table.

+[note added Feb 8 2016: didn't go anywhere with these images.
+ESAS process only creates image for background region, not useful.  evselect image for MOS1 was ok but we need to be merging data to get anything useful]

+## Meeting notes

-Loads of helpful suggestions from Pat today, + reprise meeting next Tues 2p.
+Loads of helpful suggestions from Pat today, reprise meeting next Tues 2p.

 background subtraction:
 - the approach I took, pat hasn't really seen before